maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     Top_20_liked_tweets <- jsonlite::toJSON(sesamestreet_data_favorite_count_over_50)

-After converting your data to a JSON file format, you are able to use the `write`-function from R basics to export the data and save it on your machine
+After converting your data to a JSON file format, you are able to use the `write`-function from base R to export the data and save it on your machine

     write(Top_20_liked_tweets, "Top_20_liked_tweets.json")

 ## Creating a new dataset of the top 20 most liked tweets (non-verified accounts)

-You now wish to see the top 20 most liked tweets by the non-verified accounts.
+You now wish to see the top 20 most liked tweets by non-verified accounts.

 To do this, you follow the same workflow as before, but in our first